ArenKDesai/Aren-s-Notes/Plant Form and Function.md

 ### Cell Differentiation
 Cells often differentiate during G1 (see [[Plant Cells]]), where cells are receptive to chemical and environmental cues.
+The G1/S checkpoint checks whether the cell is fit to continue, in if not, they go in the **G0/Stasis